apigee/trireme/MAINTENANCE.md

 manually delete the artifacts and try again.
 I'm not sure of a better way to do this.

+* What to do next.

+You need to log in to "oss.sonatype.org".
+Look for "Staging Repositories" and find the one named "io.apigee-something".

+Check it and press the "Close" button on top.
+A bunch of validation happens and you have to wait for it to complete.
+Eventually, it will be done and you can press "Promote."

+Apparently this can be automated, but it has not been automated yet.

 * How to update the license:

 mvn -Dyear=2013 license:format